A second-order accurate implicit difference scheme for time fractional reaction-diffusion equation with variable coefficients and time drift term: Numerical results

-We provide numerical results to validate the error estimates obtained in Theorems \ref{th2.2} and \ref{th3.2} for the proposed difference schemes (\ref{eq2.3}) and (\ref{eq3.5}), respectively, which are given in Examples 1-4.
-For simplicity, when test Examples 3-4, we take $h_{x} = h_{y} = h$ in this manuscript, and let
+Numerical results are provided to validate the error estimates obtained in Theorems \ref{th2.2} and \ref{th3.2} for the proposed difference schemes\/ \eqref{eq2.3} and\/ \eqref{eq3.5}, respectively, which are given in Examples 1-2.
+Moreover, the method proposed in \cite{gao2017second} (denote as Gao's method) is employed to solve\/ \eqref{eq1.1}, and the corresponding errors also reported in Examples 1-2.
+In Example 3, three preconditioned iterative methods are employed for solving the linear system of the two-dimensional case.
+For simplicity, when test Examples 2, we take $h_{x} = h_{y} = h$ in this manuscript, and let